-I’m so excited to share with you a guest post today on excuses women use not to travel written by Phoebe from The Chance of Choice.
+Today we have a special guest post on excuses women use not to travel written by Phoebe from The Chance of Choice.
 A few years ago, Phoebe was diagnosed with illnesses that doctors claimed she’d never recover from.
-Today, she is healthy, happy and on her way to becoming the (second) woman to visit every country in the world.
+Today, she is healthy, happy and on her way to visiting every country in the world.
 She knows firsthand the value of setting aside excuses and following your dreams.
 Here’s her advice for pushing aside those limiting thoughts!

 1) I can’t afford it